loganpkg/capybara/README.md

     Print this usage information.
 capybara init store_dir
-    Sets up the store directory and creates the .capybara_store_location file. capybara snapshot
+    Sets up the store directory and creates the .capybara_store_location file. capybara status
+    Gives a summary of file changes since the last snapshot. capybara snapshot
     Snapshots the current directory. capybara vacuum